 Any content that is data-driven should be exported as a public property (alias property) of the relevant component.
 For example, a speedometer should have an int or real property for speed to which the UI is bound.

-- Select the (Add) button to add a dynamic property for the currently selected component.
-The component ID is displayed in the Item column.
+- Select the (Add) button to add a custom property for the currently selected component.

 The following table describes the supported property types: